AES-MCIE/mqtt-BC-Mata/README.md

 ![](./topic.JPG)

+If you type a message it shall be showed in the MQTTX app and in the Serial Port of Arduino App.

-# Temperatu and Humidity Sensor
+# Temperature and Humidity Sensor

 The sensor that is gonna be used is the Dht11, if you watch it from the front of the component, the connections are GND, Data and VCC

 `VCC` is the voltage supply (3.3V)

 `Data` is the measure pin.

 `GND` is the ground connection.

 ![](./dht11.JPG)